cds-snc/gcds-docs/src/en/components/notice/design.md

 ## Design and accessibility

-### Choose the appropriate notice type
+### Choose the appropriate notice role

-Refer to the use case tab for guidelines on when to use each notice type.
+Refer to the use case tab for guidelines on when to use each notice role.

 ### Write concise and descriptive headings and messages

 - Write a meaningful heading that’s short and simple to highlight the goal of the notice.
-- In the heading, use words like “warning” and “success” that match the meaning conveyed by the icon and colour of the notice type you selected.
+- In the heading, use words like “warning” and “success” that match the meaning conveyed by the icon and colour of the notice role you selected.
 - Craft the message (below the heading) to be brief and impactful, ideally within three sentences.
 - Save the details for the main content area of a page.
 The notice is meant to attract attention and create an information trail for anyone who needs to know more.